Best Espresso Grinders Under $500 (2026)

 High for Espresso Importance

-Stepless adjustment allows infinite fine-tuning essential for espresso.
-Stepped grinders are fine for other brew methods.
+Stepless adjustment enables infinite fine-tuning essential for dialing in espresso.
+Stepped grinders limit adjustment to preset intervals.

 High for Single-Dosing Importance